Py-AMS/pyams-portal/src/pyams_portal/doctests/README.rst

     >>> page.template is template
     True

+The *check_local_template* function is available to check actions that can only be applied on a local template:

+    >>> from pyams_portal.page import check_local_template
+    >>> check_local_template(app)
+    Traceback (most recent call last):
+    ...
+    pyramid.httpexceptions.HTTPBadRequest: Action can be done only on local templates!

 A portal page is then getting it's slots configuration from it's selected template, but each portlet can override it's configuration: